Cphdat3sem2017f/REST/COS/README.md

 Sinatra inspired web framework for java, that does some things significantly better than JAX, and does some things worse.
 (This is extra-curricular).

+**NOTE:**
+> The demo from the previous days has been updated with exception-mapping.

 #### Exercises
   * Exercise - REST Quotes ErrorHandling
   * Exercise - REST Persons ErrorHandling